 Looking for a dye-free way to color your Easter eggs this year?
-We’ve combed the web to find genius non-smelly (aka no vinegar) Easter egg coloring ideas, and we found a bunch of unique ways to decorate.
-Using everything from tissue paper and Cool whip, to tempera paint and sprinkles.
-Some are still messy (these are kids we’re dealing with, after all), and some are more like Easter crafts—and they’re all super fun.
+We’ve combed the web to find genius, non-smelly (aka no vinegar) Easter egg coloring ideas, and we found a bunch of unique ways to decorate.
+Using everything from tissue paper and Cool whip to tempera paint and sprinkles, some are still messy (these are kids we’re dealing with, after all), and some are more like Easter crafts—and they’re all super fun.
 Scroll down to get inspired.